American Girl: Films

-American Girl Store
+American Girl Place

-The American Girl store sells American Girl dolls, clothes, and accessories.
+American Girl Place is a brick-and-mortar store selling American Girl dolls, clothes, and accessories.
 The first store, the 35,000 square-foot American Girl Place, designed by Nancye Green of Donovan/Green, debuted in Chicago, Illinois, in 1998.
 The original American Girl Place on Chicago Avenue also had a restaurant and 150-seat theater.
-It was followed by stores in New York City and Los Angeles.
+It was followed by stores in New York City.
+One of the services the stores provide is a doll hair salon where dolls can get their ears pierced and their nails done.
+The stores also provide a doll hospital service where customers can bring in their doll for repair.
+Pretend "hearing aids" are also available to be added on for 18-inch dolls.

-In May 2014, Mattel American Girl opened several new stores in Toronto, Ontario and Vancouver, British Columbia in Canada in partnership with Indigo Books and Music.
-The company has also expressed interest in possibly exploring other overseas ventures, as they are seeing orders reach Europe and Latin America.
-In 2015, the company announced that they were expanding operations in Mexico with two stores at El Palacio de Hierro’s Perisur and Interlomas in Mexico City, and a third in Polanco.
-In July 2022, the company had 12 retails stores.
+In May 2014, American Girl opened several new stores in Toronto, Ontario and Vancouver, British Columbia in Canada in partnership with Indigo Books and Music.
+All American Girl shops in Indigo stores were permanently closed in July 2023.
+In 2015, the company announced that they were expanding operations in Mexico with two stores at El Palacio de Hierro's Perisur and Interlomas in Mexico City, and a third in Polanco.
+All three Mexico stores closed in January 2018.
+In collaboration with Emirati shopping mall conglomerate Majid Al Futtaim Group, two American Girl stores opened in Dubai in 2017 along with one in Manama, Bahrain in 2018.
+All three stores in the Middle East had closed by 2020.
+As of March 2024, the company has seven remaining retail stores.

+The Los Angeles flagship store reopened in summer 2023 at Westfield Century City after moving from its original location in The Grove.
+In March 2024, the store formerly located at Galleria Dallas in Dallas moved to The Shops at Park Lane.